patrickfp93/pfp-book/README.md

 4. **Blog/Articles:** I share insights, reflections, and knowledge through articles and blog posts.
 This not only showcases my communication skills but also demonstrates my commitment to continuous learning.
 ## 📜Changelog
 ### Update5 alfa-001 *(0.1.5)*
-- Created the initial presentation opening of the website.
+- Created the initial presentation opening of the website;
-- Fixed vexel publishing problem
+- Fixed vexel publishing problem.
 ### Update6 alfa-001 *(0.1.6)*
-- finish initial presentation opening of the website
+- Finalized initial presentation of the website opening animation.
+### Update7 alfa--001 *(0.1.7)*
+- Added .less support to the website project;
+- Updated the colors in the website standard.

 ## 🛠️Technologies Used